nachogtan/sysmon-lab-blue-team/README.md

-# Sysmon Blue Team Lab 🛡️
+# "Sysmon Blue Team Lab: Detecting Process Masquerading on Windows" 🛡️

 This repository serves as a **laboratory** to showcase my skills in **security monitoring** using **Sysmon** on Windows systems.
 In this lab, I will walk you through the installation of Sysmon, configuring it using the recommended **SwiftOnSecurity's Sysmon Config**, and performing basic analysis to detect suspicious activities.